EricZimmerman/KapeDocs/Pages/50-Frequently-asked-questions.md

 You can also of course include other target names as well, separating them with a comma:

 `.\kape.exe --tsource c --tdest C:\temp\tout\ --tflush --target Windows,Chrome`

+## I am in a corporate environment and want to push to S3, but there is a proxy in the way.
+Does KAPE support this?

+it sure does!
+See [here](https://github.com/EricZimmerman/KapeFiles/issues/121#issuecomment-524682298) for details on how to do this.